EggAllocationService/GLEngine/README.md

         - CameraComponent: Represents a camera that the world can be viewed through.
 Controls FOV and near/far plane distance.
         - PointLightComponent: Provides functionality to add a point light to actors.
 All instances of this component are collected during Update() and used to feed glLight calls at the start of rendering
         - StaticMeshComponent: Renders a static mesh.
 Not much to say about this one, it does what it says on the tin.
 Also exposes material properties
+        - InstancedStaticMeshComponent: Will automatically instance draws of the same mesh - use this if you have a lot of the same mesh on-screen for free performance!
+        - SlugTextComponent: Renders 3D antialiased text using the Slug algorithm.
+Supports most TrueType fonts
 - Pawn: A subclass of Actor which can be controlled by the user.
 Contains a default Camera Component at the origin, but this can be overridden with the SetActiveCamera function
     - DefaultPawn (private): a free-flying Pawn implementation, supporting WASD movement and arrow keys for camera direction.
 Used as fallback
 - Transform: A class containing separate translation/rotation/scale vectors, and a cached transform matrix which is kept up-to-date.
 Can be parented to another transform.